CanonicalLtd/maas-docs/en/nodes-hw-scripts.md

 ![enable SSH within Test Hardware][nodes-hw-scripts__2.2_ssh]

-As scripts operate within an ephemeral version of Ubuntu, enabling this option stops the node from shutting down, enabling you to connect and probe a script's status.
+As scripts operate within an ephemeral version of Ubuntu, enabling this option stops the node from shutting down, allowing you to connect and probe a script's status.

 As long as you've added your [SSH key][ssh-keys] to MAAS, you can simply